confluentinc/cp-docker-images/docs/quickstart.rst

 Cleanup
 +++++++

 After you're done, cleanup is simple.
-Run the command ``docker rm -f $(docker ps -a -q)`` to delete all the containers you created in the steps above for your target Docker Host.
-Because you allowed Kafka and |zk| to store data on their respective containers, there are no additional volumes to clean up.
-If you also want to remove the Docker machine you used, you can do so using ``docker-machine rm <your machine name>``.
+Run the command ``docker rm -f $(docker ps -a -q)`` to delete all the containers you created in the steps above, ``docker volume prune`` to remove any remaining unused volumes, and ``docker network rm confluent`` to delete the network we created.

+If you are running Docker Machine, you can remove the virtual machine with this command: ``docker-machine rm confluent``.